 Another powerful thing this show portrayed is the persecution of Europeans who help blacks.
 This is also something they showed in the TV series Underground and I think its something that African Americans cannot sleep on.
 There are, and have always been, those of other nationalities who were wiling to help blacks to their deaths.
 Blacks were not the only ones lynched and maimed and murdered but also those who helped them.

 I didn’t like that they cut the series in half.
 I think it was too short.
 I also found it funny initially that Kunta’s character wasn’t switched out like in the first one so he looked the same throughout the series.
 However, I noticed that instead of going verbatim to the original they filled in those parts of the story that were missing from the first part.
 This was smart I think of the directors because this version has its own original feel.
 I thought this new Roots wasn’t going to be good compared to the first one but in truth they each are separate shows.
 While they tell the same story, the new Roots has a modern feel to it.
 Lawrence Fishburne, T.I. and Mekhi Phifer make their appearance and Kunta is a beast!

 7. Now or Then?

 I don’t think the new roots can compare to the original.
-I also do not think the original could speak to today’s youth like the new one.
-I don’t think one is better over the other.
-To me that’s irrelevant.
-What is relevant is the resurrection of a thirst for that lost history among a group of people today so far removed from their Roots.
+To me, the 1977 version will always stand as a classic.
+I also do not think the original could speak to today’s youth like the new one can, which makes it an original of its own.